ChandlerXiandeYang/d-CCSSBU-Control-Chart_Stability_Analysis_CV/README.md

 Motivation:
 1) Numerous best quality non-detectable cleaning events were tagged as OOC by X-bar chart or median-chart (bootstrap derived).
 2) Practioners replace ND by worst LOD/LOQ conveniently with the logic that if the worst case shows the cleaning process stable and capable, then the other imputation of ND would also stable and capable.
-This is regulatory authorities expectation.
+This is regulatory authorities' expectation.

 Contribution: